| +Home | Museum | Wanted | Specs | Previous | Next |

 problem is fed to it.
 This is because one digit of the working register is

-actually used as the counter for division operations, meaning that only
+actually used as a counter for division operations, meaning that only

 eleven digits can be operated on in a division operation.
 This tactic saves